Bhargavi-Girish527/Eastvantage/README.md

 SQL Assignment

-each file contains the creation of different tables. the final query and screen to display expected results and query.
+each file contains the creation of different tables.

+the final_query.sql and final_screenshot show the final results and final query.